 Fire department consolidations in San Mateo County were also reviewed as part of 2010 Grand Jury Report.
-The reports concluded that the Fire Department for the City was not a candidate for consolation at the time.
+The reports concluded that the Fire Department for the City was not a candidate for consolidation at the time.

-The City's boundaries do overlap with the Westborough Water District (WWD), which provides water and sewer services to residents within the Westborough neighborhood within the City limits.
-Calwater provides water service to South San Francisco, with the exclusion of WWD territory.
+The City's boundaries overlap with the Westborough Water District (WWD), which provides water and sewer services to residents within the Westborough neighborhood within the City limits.
+Calwater provides water service to the City, with the exclusion of WWD territory.